epigen/unsupervised_analysis/README.md

 (Optional) We used the density preserving regularization option, densMAP [ref], during the embedding step, with default parameters to account for varying local density of the data within its original high dimensional space.

 **Hierarchically Clustered Heatmap**
-Hierarchically clustered heatmaps of scaled data (z-score) were generated using the R package ComplexHeatmap (ver) [ref].
+Hierarchically clustered heatmaps of scaled data (z-score) were generated using the Python package scipy's (ver) [ref] function pdist for distance matrix calculation (for observation and features), fastcluster's R implementation (ver) [ref] for hierarchical clustering and the R package ComplexHeatmap (ver) [ref] for visualization. (optional) To reduce computational cost the observations were downsampled to [heatmap:n_observations] and top [n_features] features selected by high variance.
 The distance metric [metric] and clustering method [clustering_method] were used to determine the hierarchical clustering of observations (rows) and features (columns), respectively.
 The heatmap was annotated with metadata [metadata_of_interest].
 The values were colored by the top percentiles (0.01/0.99) of the data to avoid shifts in the coloring scheme caused by outliers.

 **Visualization**
 The R-packages ggplot2 (ver) [ref] and patchwork (ver) [ref] were used to generate all 2D visualizations colored by metadata [metadata], feature(s) [features_to_plot], and/or clustering results.